 Socket preservation is done after the tooth extraction in order to protect the socket.
 In the following text, we would like to answer all the questions you may have connected to socket preservation.

 Learn more about our patient Alena and her experience with dental implants.

 What Is Socket Preservation?

 It is a natural process, when the bone which supported the tooth before, will be reabsorbed by the body, after the tooth extraction.
-When this bone lost its purpose and it fades away, gaps between the teeth may start to form
+When this bone loses its purpose it fades away, and gaps between the teeth may start to form

 To avoid this situation, a bone graft material is placed into this socket.
 There are different types of bone graft – it depends on the material used by the treatment.
 It can be a synthetic material, bone from your own body, a donor or an animal.